apache/yunikorn-site/docs/api/scheduler.md

 **Code** : `500 Internal Server Error`

-## GroupsTracker
+## Group quota and usage
-### Get groups usage tracking information
+### All groups

-Fetch all groups usage given a Partition and displays general information about the groups managed by YuniKorn.
+Fetch all groups usage given a Partition and displays usage and quota information for the groups.
+All queues in the hierarchy tracked for the specific groups will be included.

 **URL** : `/ws/v1/partition/{partitionName}/usage/groups`